Bayes-Newton Methods for Approximate Bayesian Inference with PSD Guarantees: Newton's Method and the Laplace Approximation as Bayesian Inference

-where $\nabla_\vfunc \log p(\vy \mid \postmean_k) := \nabla_\vfunc \log p(\vy \mid \vfunc)|_{\vfunc=\postmean_{k}}$.
+where we define $\postnatone_k$, $\postnattwo_k$ and $\liknatone_k$, $\liknattwo_k$ respectively to be the natural parameters of the approximate posterior and approximate likelihood at iteration $k$.
 A more detailed derivation is given in \cref{app:newton-updates}.
 Observing that the prior contribution in \cref{eq:Newton-natural} is fixed, with only the terms depending on the likelihood being updated across iterations, leads to the following remark: \begin{remark} Only the block-diagonal entries of the posterior precision are updated when iterating Newton's method, since $\nabla_\vfunc^2\log p(\vy\mid \postmean_k)$ is block-diagonal and the prior $\priornattwo$ is fixed.
 Therefore Newton's method / the Laplace approximation can be written as a combination of local (likelihood) and global (posterior) updates. \end{remark}

 This fact, that Newton's method can be seen as iterative updates to a likelihood component, can be further clarified by defining the log likelihood to be a \emph{surrogate target} for optimisation.
 The combination of this with global conjugate updates ensures that the likelihood is always updated using the latest global information.
 We denote this surrogate target $\LLbar(\vfunc_n)$, and its Jacobian $\MJ_k$ and Hessian $\MH_k$ (which is a block-diagonal matrix) are, for all $n=1,2,\dots,N$,